GaryHostt/Oracle_Data_Integrator/README.md

 ### Cost control

-You can limit the cost of your ODI setup by starting and stopping the compute node it run on (you could also do the Autonomous Database repository).
+You can limit the cost of your ODI setup by starting and stopping the compute node on which it runs (you could also do the [same with the Autonomous Database](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/database/20160918/AutonomousDatabase/StopAutonomousDatabase) if using it as a repository).
 In order to start and stop, you have some options.

 - REST API